Sapphires Gemstones: Colors, Prices, and How to Buy Loose Stones

 Clarity, Cut, and Carat Weight

-The remaining three Cs shape the final price of sapphires gemstones.
+The remaining three Cs shape the final price.

 Clarity works differently than with diamonds.
 Most sapphires contain inclusions.
 The industry standard is "eye-clean," meaning no inclusions visible to the naked eye.
 Here's what's interesting: fine rutile needles called "silk" can actually boost value by creating a velvety texture.
 Star sapphires owe their six-rayed star (asterism) entirely to these silk inclusions.